What This Solves

 EncDataStruct<N>

-For simple encrypted data without key exchange metadata (less commonly used):EncDataStruct<N> is used in special cases where only ciphertext data is needed without additional metadata.
+For encrypted data without key exchange metadata (used when the observer tracks encryption context client-side):EncDataStruct<N> is used when only ciphertext data is needed without additional metadata.
+See EncData<T> for when to use this pattern.
 Most applications use SharedEncryptedStruct<N> or MXEEncryptedStruct<N> instead.

 Moving to Real-World Applications